zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 ### Running the transcriptomics pipeline

-As the pipeline takes a while (approx. an hour), we will first start running it before discussing what is happening in this pipeline.
+In the interest of time, we will first start running the pipeline before discussing it.

 To make sure the pipeline is not interrupted by internet issues we will use `tmux`, which you can start by running: